-Fort Lauderdale child injury attorneys at The Law Offices of Richard Ansara know most of these crashes are the result of negligence or reckless driving.
-For parents who are grieving a loss or struggling to help their child recover after a horrific crash, we work to hold reckless drivers accountable for their actions and help families recover their losses for medical bills, wage losses and pain and suffering.
+The child injury attorneys at The Law Offices of Richard Ansara know most of these crashes are the result of negligence or reckless driving.
+For parents who are grieving a loss or struggling to help their child recover after a horrific crash, our Fort Lauderdale motor vehicle accident lawyers work to hold reckless drivers accountable for their actions and help families recover their losses for medical bills, wage losses and pain and suffering.

 Often, there are a number of factors that play into the causation of the accident and subsequent injuries.
 These include:

 - Use of safety equipment (i.e., child safety restraints)

 Motor vehicle accidents don’t typically stem from intentional harm to a child.
 But it happens far too frequently, and children’s lives are cut short or forever altered, while those who love them most are left to pick up the pieces.

 We can help.Thousands of Children Killed, Injured Each Year

 Relatively speaking, children make up a small percentage of those injured and killed in traffic crashes.
 However, the fact that children are dying on our roads because of accidents that are entirely preventable is unacceptable to the motor vehicle accident attorneys at our Fort Lauderdale firm..

 The National Highway Traffic Safety Administration (NHTSA) reported there were nearly 1,170 children under 14 killed in crashes in a recent single year, which is 3 percent of the total 33,000 people killed.
 That same year, there were nearly 170,000 kids injured.